-We are committed to providing a high quality legal service to all our clients.
+We are committed to providing a high-quality legal service to all our clients.
 However, if at any point you become unhappy or concerned with any aspect of the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 This will also help us to improve our standards.

 What will happen next?

+If we are unable to resolve your complaint, the Legal Ombudsman may be able to independently consider your complaint.
+The Legal Ombudsman investigates complaints about service issues with lawyers.
 There are, however, restrictions to this service for organisations, as set out on their website (see below).

-If you would like more information about the Legal Ombudsman, please contact them.
+If you would like more information about the Legal Ombudsman, please contact them:

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
-You can raise your concerns with the Solicitors Regulation Authority.
+Visit their website to see how you can raise your concerns with the Solicitors Regulation Authority.